Etone/corvin-tech/content/projects/rms/index.md

 - [Open Source - Backend](https://github.com/boschglobal/bosch-pt-refinemysite-backend)
 - [Open Source - Frontend](https://github.com/boschglobal/bosch-pt-refinemysite-frontend)
 - Unfortunately the IaC Code will not be open sourced except for a small part in the utilities of the backend to setup a Confluent Cloud Kafka Cluster
+- [Successor Project](https://refinemysite.ai/) - I'm not affiliated with this